 Once I’ve established that the COA is coming from a reputable laboratory, I would want to dig into the COA to make sure they included several important items.
-The COA should include pesticide analysis, solvent residual analysis, mycotoxins, it should have an analysis of the potency, hopefully a terpene analysis, and a heavy metals analysis.
+The COA should include pesticide analysis, solvent residual analysis, and mycotoxins.
+It should have an analysis of the potency, hopefully, a terpene analysis, and a heavy metals analysis.
 A COA should have all of the things that you would want to know to make sure that the product is safe!

-Finally I’d probably look at nutritional information, like what oils they are using and how many calories does the product contain.
+Finally, I’d probably look at the nutritional information, like what oils they are using and how many calories the product contains.
 For flavoring, are they using natural flavors such as terpenes, are they using botanical terpenes, or are they just using literally the natural flavor of extracted oil?
-I don’t know that any one of those things is wrong or not wrong, and often this can be a personal choice, but I would like to know what a product truly is before I ingest it.
+I don’t know whether any one of those things is wrong or not wrong, and often this can be a personal choice, but I would like to know what a product truly is before I ingest it.
 I encourage anyone reading this to do the same.